langchain-ai/agentevals/python/README.md

 from langsmith import testing as t

-from openevals.evaluators.llm import create_llm_as_judge
+from openevals.llm import create_llm_as_judge
-from openevals.evaluators.prompts import CORRECTNESS_PROMPT
+from openevals.prompts import CORRECTNESS_PROMPT

 correctness_evaluator = create_llm_as_judge(
     prompt=CORRECTNESS_PROMPT,